gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 ### Power & Type-I Error Rate

 Consider testing a hypothesis (e.g, in a linear model `y=mu+b*x+e`, H0: b=0 Vs Ha: b!=0).

-This hypothesis may or may not hold  (rows in the table below), and our decision may be to: (i) reject or (ii) fail to reject H0 (columns).
-The table below classifies each of the four possible cases we can encounter regarding the state of nature and our decision:
+Based on a test statistic (e.g., p-value) and a decision rule (e.g., reject if p-value<0.05) we may reject or do not reject H0.
+Thus, we have two possible states of nature (H0 and Ha) and  two possible decisions; the table below classifies each of these cases

 |           | Do not reject H0  | Reject H0          |